-The CO2 Storage Safety Alarm is designed to protect you and your staff near stored carbon dioxide (CO2).
-There is also an option to monitor safe levels of oxygen (ESRAD-200 model).
+The ESRAD-102 Carbon Dioxide Alarm is designed to protect you and your staff near stored carbon dioxide (CO2).

-CO2 alarms are critical in laboratories, cool rooms, wastewater treatment facilities, breweries, wineries, beverage dispensing areas, restaurants, fast food establishments, dry ice storage, storage tanks, or anywhere CO2 is stored or produced in high volume.
-O2 levels are critical in laboratories and hospitals.
+Carbon dioxide alarms are critical in laboratories, cool rooms, wastewater treatment facilities, breweries, wineries, beverage dispensing areas, restaurants, fast food establishments, dry ice storage, storage tanks, or anywhere CO2 is stored or produced in high volume.

-The Monitor has both audible and visual alarms.
-2 built-in relays can trigger the alarms at different user-defined CO2 levels, as well as control a ventilation fan or an HVAC control switch to notify maintenance staff of high CO2 levels.
+The ESRAD-102 has audible and visual alarms.
+The ESRAD-102 also has 2 built-in relays can trigger the alarms at different user-defined CO2 levels, as well as control a ventilation fan or an HVAC control switch to notify maintenance staff of high CO2 levels.
 This meets the OSHA PEL (Personal Exposure Limit) Standard of 5,000ppm TWA (time weighted average) in a typical 8-hour workday.

-The CO2 Storage Safety Alarm is easy to install and use.
-Simply mount both units on the wall (all cables and hardware included), plug the display unit into a standard wall jack, and the alarms are ready to protect you, your family and your employees.
+The ESRAD-102 Carbon Dioxide Alarm is easy to install and use.
+Simply mount both units on the wall (all cables and hardware included), plug the display unit into a standard wall jack, and the alarms are ready to protect you and your staff.

 - ESRAD-102: Remote CO2 Storage Safety with Dual Alarm

-- Sensor connects with Remote Display Unit using 8m RJ45 cable (included)
+- Remote Display Unit using 8m RJ45 cable (included).

-- Large digital LCD display clearly indicates the current CO2 level and temperature
+- Large digital LCD display with clear indications of the current CO2 level and temperature.

 Different applications allow for different coverage areas.